Joe Bullock: Political career

 On 1 March 2016, Bullock announced that he was resigning from the Senate after less than two years in the parliament.
 He cited the Labor Party's policy to bind parliamentary members to voting to support same-sex marriage after 2019, among other reasons, for his resignation.

 Bullock tendered his resignation to Senate President Stephen Parry on 13 April 2016.

-Controversy

-The Labor member for Perth Alannah MacTiernan criticised Bullock for the power which he and other union secretaries wielded within the party, at the expense of ordinary members and union delegates.
-The former Labor member for Bassendean, Martin Whitely was also critical of Bullock for allegedly turning his back on a "welcome to country" ceremony, as well as his undue influence within the party, saying in Parliament "I frankly do not believe that Joe Bullock does much that is motivated by the interests of his members; I think Joe does what is in Joe's best interests".
-Whitely quit the Labor party in 2013 in protest over Bullock's pre-selection for the federal Senate election that year.